godaddy/breakdancer/README.md

 - This module was written from a browser environment so it depends on window and document to be available in the global scope.
 We do fallback to a polyfill if those are missing so the module should not break in a Node.js environment.
-- The module is written in ES6, so make sure that you environment supports this or use a transpiler like [Babel](http://babeljs.io/) to compile the code.

 ## API